FC 26 ASSIGNMENTS

 How to Choose

-Pick a player with strong defensive awareness and pace to quickly break up opposing counter-attacks.
-Ensure no overlap with the Corner Kick Taker or other support roles.
+Pick a player with excellent game reading and anticipation skills who can quickly react to counter-attacks.
+Ensure the role does not overlap with the Corner Kick Taker or other support positions.

 Most Important Attributes